Palo Alto-Stanford, CA

 Here are some newer hangouts:

-This 7-block long strip, along University Ave between Alma St and Webster St, is one of the best shopping ‘ restaurant streets on the Peninsula.
-It’s a good place to enjoy a sunny day stroll and coffee at one of a wide variety of coffee shops.
+This 7-block long strip, along University Ave between Alma St and Webster St, is one of the busiest & best shopping & restaurant streets on the Peninsula day or night.
+It’s an excellent place for a sunny day stroll and for coffee or food at a wide variety of shops.
 E.g.,

 - Coupa Cafe, 538 Ramona St/University — a student favorite